 - the European Commission; and,

-- the donors community (European Bank for Reconstruction and Development, World Bank, KfW, Open Regional Fund for South East Europe Energy Efficiency, EU4ENERGY, etc.).
+- the donors community (European Bank for Reconstruction and Development, World Bank, European Investment Bank, KfW, GIZ, USAID, EU4ENERGY, etc.).

 The key task of the Energy Efficiency Coordination Group (EECG) is to facilitate the transposition of energy efficiency acquis into national legislation and support their effective implementation in practice.
 In parallel, the EECG plays an important role as an initiator, coordinator and implementation partner of diverse regional technical assistance and investment programmes.